-I'm pretty certain that when the automakers come up with a potential car name, they run it through a battery of tests, like they ask groups of people: "would you drive a car with this name?"
+I'm pretty certain automakers develop potential car names, then do market testing.
+Like they ask groups of people: "would you drive a car with this name?"
 And if the group answers "yes", then they approve the name.
 If the group answers "no", then they don't.

 Seems like a simple process, yet still, some cars got these names.
 It's hard to believe.

-This car inspired me to write this article, though I'm aware it's not phenomenally originally, I just couldn't get over what a bad car name this is.
+This car inspired me to write this article.
+However, I'm aware it's not super originally, I just couldn't get over what a bad car name this is.

 You can sort of see how the car got its name.
 Some marketing yahoo figured they'd shorten the word "captivate" and that when people spotted the Captiva, it would captivate them.
 Get it?
-Well, this must be proof that marketing majors aren't very good with their English because when I see the Captiva, I think about being held hostage, like, "oh crap, I bought I really bad car and now I'm stuck with it because I can't just go back to the dealer and give them the car back and be like, this car sucks, dude."
+Well, this must be proof that marketing majors aren't very good with their English.
+I mean, when I see the Captiva, I think about somebody holding me hostage.
+Like, "oh crap, I bought a really bad car and now I'll never get rid of it.
+Obviously, I can't just go back to the dealer and give them the car back.
+Say something like, this car sucks, dude."

 Anyway, I really hope the Captiva is a good car.
 Otherwise, it's going to go down in the history books.
 And if it has some kind of recall due to malfunctioning door locks, watch out.

-In addition to having a terrible name, the AMC Gremlin is considered to be one of the worst cars of all-time.
-The original idea for the Gremlin was supposedly sketched on an air sickness bag.
+In addition to a bad name, many consider the AMC Gremlin to be one of the worst cars of all-time.
+Supposedly, somebody drew the original idea for the Gremlin on an air sickness bag.
 It debuted in 1970.

-It's not exactly clear why AMC (American Motor Company) decided to call the car the Gremlin, but it might have had something to do with its desire to fight the perceived threat posed by Japanese imports.
-I guess Gremlins were considered suitable fighting monsters.
+It's not exactly clear why AMC decided to call the car the Gremlin.
+It might have had something to do with its desire to fight the perceived threat posed by Japanese imports.
+I guess they considered Gremlins suitable fighting monsters.
 Perhaps the AMC Godzilla would have been a better name.

-Generally, Gremlins are considered to be little creatures that cause problems in machinery, among other mischief.
+Generally, people consider Gremlins to be small creatures that cause problems in machinery, among other mischief.
 Seems like a poor name for a car.

-I actually own one of these and it's a great little car, but I had no idea that my Honda Fit was originally going to be called the Fitta.
-Give credit to Honda for researching and realizing their mistake before a wide release as the word "fitta" is a Scandanavian word for the female genitalia.
-Now, it seems a little silly to me that car companies have to check every language in the world to make sure their car isn't called one thing in English and "monkey butt" in Japanese, but clearly, ending up with your car akin to something like the Honda vagina isn't a good thing.
-Nobody wants to drive a vagina.
+I actually own one of these and it's a great little car.
+However, I had no idea that my Honda Fit's original name was the Fitta.
+Give credit to Honda for researching and realizing their mistake before a wide release.
+The word "fitta" is a Scandanavian word for the female genitalia.
+Of course, it is unfortunate car companies have to check every language on earth before naming a car.
+Calling your car something that means "monkey butt" in Japanese sucks.
+But clearly, calling your car the Honda Vagina merits some research.
+Nobody wants to drive a Vagina.

 The Ford Probe is actually a decent looking car, but it does look like a probe.
-When people get probed, it usually involves getting something stuck up their butts, so calling your car a probe isn't exactly good marketing.
+When somebody probes you, they usually stick something up your butt.
+So, calling your car a probe isn't exactly good marketing.
 In fact, the Probe suggests that naming a car after its appearance is probably just generally a bad idea.
 Can you imagine a car called the Yugo Small Box or the Cadillac Whale Ship or something like that?
 I can think of a lot worse.